5.5 Working with Extracted Spectra

 >>> x1d.x1d('o5ja03030_flt.fits')

-The output spectrum will be written in the file "o5ja03030_x1d.fits".
+The output spectrum will be written in the file "o5ja03030_x1d.fits."
 For echelle data, the user will usually want to set the algorithm parameter of the x1d task to sc2d to select the deconvolution algorithm for computing and subtracting scattered light in echelle observations.
-Recall that calstis instead uses the value of the keyword SC2DCORR (PERFORM or OMIT) to turn the scattered light correction on or off. (see Section 3.4.20.)
+Recall that calstis instead uses the value of the keyword SC2DCORR (PERFORM or OMIT) to turn the scattered light correction on or off (see Section 3.4.20).

-We will not attempt to describe all of the options of the x1d task here.
-Instead we will concentrate on the options that users are likely to want to adjust to customize the extraction of their data.
+We will not attempt to describe all of the options of the x1d task here, instead we will concentrate on the options that users are likely to want to adjust to customize the extraction of their data.

 Correcting for Shifts Along the Dispersion Direction

 Properly aligning the spectrum along the dispersion direction is important not only for obtaining the correct wavelength solution, but also for properly applying the flux calibration.
 Incorrect registration of the spectrum will result in the wrong sensitivity being applied at each wavelength.
-This is especially important for low resolution & echelle spectra, for which the sensitivity changes rapidly with wavelength.
+This is especially important for low resolution and echelle spectra, for which the sensitivity changes rapidly with wavelength.

 Auto-wavecal exposures are generally used to determine the location of both the wavecal image and the corresponding science image on the detector.
 The location varies somewhat because of non-repeatability of the STIS grating positions and flexures of the STIS optical bench.
 Science exposures and their auto-wavecals are taken close in time and without intervening changes in the grating position to keep them at approximately the same location.
 If either an auto-wavecal or a user-inserted wavecal has been taken, the stistools task wavecal should be run to measure the shifts in the wavecal spectrum.
 This populates the SHIFTA1 and SHIFTA2 keywords in each SCI extension header of the science image.
 The x1d task then takes these shifts into account when calculating the dispersion relation.
 If there is no wavecal exposure, or if the shift calculated from the wavecal has not been applied, the spectrum may be offset in wavelength by as much as several pixels.

 Shifts of the spectrum along the dispersion direction can result from spatial offsets of the target from the center line of the aperture, repositioning the grating, and thermal flexures.
 Users can change the adopted shift along the dispersion direction by either editing the value of the SHIFTA1 keyword in the SCI extension of the file used as input to the x1d task, or by using the xoffset parameter in the x1d task to add an additional shift.
-Increasing the SHIFTA1 value or specifying a positive value for the xoffset parameter, will result in a smaller wavelength value being assigned to each pixel.
+Increasing the SHIFTA1 value or specifying a positive value for the xoffset parameter will result in a smaller wavelength value being assigned to each pixel.
 Applying a positive correction will cause the spectrum plotted as a function of wavelength to shift to the left.
 So if the target is offset by two pixels to the right of the aperture center line, then specifying xoffset=2 would correct for this offset, i.e.,

 >>> from stistools import x1d